braxda/law_demos/README.md

-# The Probate House L.C.
-Website
+# Law Firm Group Website

 This is a demo law firm website built with React, TypeScript, and Tailwind CSS.